19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Maneuver.md

 ## *Authors Note:*
+#### *Are there any limits?*
+*The referee should only allow maneuvers that are physically possible.*

+*For example, a player suggests a maneuver, "ok, instead of dealing damage I want to grant the enemy 3 wishes".
+Even though the creature would want the 3 wishes, the PC is obviously incapable of doing that, and so the creature simply takes damage.
+The referee can decline any maneuver that they feel would be impossible (it breaks the verisimilitude of the game).*

+*So, the players can suggest whatever they want, but they know if it's impossible it won't work.*

 #### *What is the narrative explanation?*
 *This may seem strange at first, "why does my opponent get to choose how I attack them?", but it actually helps increase the verisimilitude and engagement in combat once applied properly.*